Alternative Curriculum

 Curriculum Offer

-Where possible, all students accessing the alternative curriculum carry on with all the subjects they were previously studying.
-Work is provided, and marked, by specialist subject staff and all students are supported by a qualified teacher and learning support assistant within the classroom.
-There are also additional subjects included into the timetable to allow them to express themselves, work collaboratively and achieve other qualifications (such as a BTEC in Food).
+Students attend the AC classroom between the hours of 8:30 and 14:30.
+Where possible, all students accessing the alternative curriculum provision carry on with all the subjects they were previously studying by following their individual timetables.
+Work is provided, and often marked, by specialist subject staff and all students are supported by a qualified teacher and learning support assistant within the classroom.

 Additionally, all students work towards achieving AQA Unit Awards.
 These may be in the subjects they are studying, but also in other areas that they show an interest in.